Island Teak Location Contact

 How to make a template:

-It is far easier than you would think.
-Most boats with fiberglass decks have a raised non skid surface.
-Our decking system fits to that non skid surface.
-To make a template of your deck, purchase a roll of light weight paper, some clear tape and a few dark coloured wax crayons.
 Cut the paper to fit the area of your non skid surface and tape it securely in place.
 Once secured, lightly rub the dark crayon over the outer edges of the non skid area.
 It is best to use the side of the wax crayon rather than the pointed end.
 You will immediately see the surface of the non skid show up on your paper template.
 This is called a 'rubbing'.

 When you have the perimeters accurately marked in, simply role up the templates and send it in a mailing tube to:

-Island Teak, 210 Cochrane Rd.
+By courier to: Island Teak, 210 Cochrane Rd.
+Unit 4

 Qualicum Beach, B.C.